 Pet dental health is one of the most important things you can consider to help ensure your pet lives a long and comfortable life.

-So we created a video that shows you all that is involved with a pet dental at Island Veterinary Hospital.
+Therefore, we created a video showing all that is involved with a pet dental at Island Vet.
 Your choice of care is an important one, and we want you to feel comfortable with the care that we provide for your loved one.

 What about cost?
-Our prices are below national and provincial averages for our dental’s.
-In fact, our regular prices are about the same as the heavily discounted prices that other local hospitals/shelters provide.
-And further, we offer payment plans for our exiting clients.
+Our prices are below national and provincial averages for our dentals.
+In fact, our regular prices are about the same as discounted prices that other hospitals/shelters provide.
+Further, we offer payment plans for existing clients.

 Considering an awake or no anesthesia dental?
 We know that they might be less expensive, but please don’t do it! it is a waste of your money and traumatic for your pet.
 Yes, the teeth might be white, but they do not get under the gum line and they cannot get those deep pockets where it really matters.
-We routinely see pets for dental procedures who have had an awake dental and the findings and resulting tooth loss is always a shock to the owner.
+We often see pets who have had an awake dental and what we find when we do a proper dental is always a shock to the owner.

-Review our video and the chart below.
+Review our video above and our chart below.
 We welcome your call or visit to answer your questions and discuss all of your options.

 2 Qualified and Licensed Professionals